 March 10th of the Lunar Calendar marks the Hung Kings National Worshipping Festival, celebrated across Vietnam as one of teh biggest Vietnamese culture festivals.
 The main celebration takes place in Phu Tho, the first capital of Vietnam under the Van Lang Dynasty and the site of the Temple of Hung Kings.
 During the event, people prepare traditional offerings, including lanterns, incense sticks, wine, betel, areca nuts, water, and Chung and Day (Square and Round Sticky Rice) Cakes.
 In 2007, the Hung Kings Festival became a National Day.

-10. Architecture of Vietnam
+10. The Architecture

 Folk architecture in Vietnam uses materials like wood, stone, brick, thatch, bamboo, and leaves.
 Thatch, bamboo, and leaf houses are common in Vietnamese villages, while wooden architecture is found in pagodas, communal houses, and wealthy family homes.